Boeing ‘Almost Lost’ Starliner to Software Glitches

 Key Takeaways:

-• Boeing's Starliner experienced two critical software glitches during its December test flight; one prevented it from reaching the correct orbit.
+• Boeing's Starliner capsule experienced two critical software glitches during its December test flight: one prevented it from reaching the correct orbit, and another nearly caused a "catastrophic" loss of control during re-entry.

-• Boeing is now budgeting $410 million for a redo of the test flight and to fix the identified problems, delaying planned manned missions.
+• Consequently, Boeing is budgeting $410 million for a redo of the test flight and to fix the identified problems, delaying planned manned missions.

 See a mistake?
 Contact us.